Moments of density-dependent branching processes and their genealogy: Stochastic analysis of the population size

-The proof of \Cref{prop:coupling_frozen} then consists in iterating \Cref{lem:mdp_smalllem} over $K$ intervals of time with fixed length $T$, with the help of the Markov property.
-We point out that this proof uses the same idea as in a recent preprint from \cite{Julie_Zsofia}.
+The proof of Proposition~\ref{prop:coupling_frozen} now consists in iterating Lemma~\ref{lem:mdp_smalllem} over $K$ intervals of time with fixed length $T$, with the help of the Markov property.
+We point out that this proof uses the same idea as in a recent work of \cite{Julie_Zsofia}.